Skip to content

 Ethical & Sustainable Soft Drinks Brands

 Which soft drinks brands are the most ethical and sustainable?
-For the answer, see our our Ethical Soft Drinks Ratings Table to compare brands’ scores.
+For the answer, see our Ethical Soft Drinks comparison table to compare brands’ scores.

 Why are plastic drink bottles so bad for the environment?

 Soft drink brands are some of the biggest businesses in the world.
 Soft drinks appear on t-shirts, in Christmas adverts, celebrity endorsements, in music and on shop shelves right around the globe.
-Approximately 13.52 billion litres consumed every year in the UK in 2020 alone.
+The UK soft drinks market is one of the largest in Europe, with billions of litres consumed every year.
 Soft drinks brands are hugely powerful.
-So it’s important decision for ethical shoppers: which soft drinks brands should you buy from?
+So it is an important decision for ethical drinks brands UK consumers support: which soft drinks brands should you buy from?
+The GOOD Shopping Guide has been independently researching and rating brands on ethical criteria since 2001, making our comparison tables one of the most trusted resources for sustainable drinks UK choices.

-Our Ethical Soft Drinks Ratings Table shows you how the UK’s leading soft drink companies have performed on their environmental record, as well as on issues relating to animal welfare and human rights.
-This allows you to examine how sustainable your favourite drinks are and see whether they meet your ethical standards, without spending hours trawling through research!
+Our Ethical Soft Drinks comparison table shows you how the UK’s leading soft drink companies have performed on their environmental record, as well as on issues relating to animal welfare and human rights.
+This allows you to examine how sustainable your favourite drinks are and see whether they meet your ethical standards, without spending hours trawling through research.
+For a full breakdown of how we assess brands across environmental, animal welfare and people criteria, visit our How We Rate page.

 Our research: the role of plastic drink bottles in polluting the environment